Should you buy a service contract or extended warranty? My answer has always been no. These days, however, I'm less sure. Here's why.

 We’ve all been there: You’re at the checkout buying anything from a cellphone to a dishwasher, and the salesperson launches into a new pitch.
 “Don’t you want an extended warranty/service plan to protect you from expensive repairs?”

 There’s a reason these pitches are so intense.
 These post-sale policies come with markups of 50 percent or more, typically a much higher profit margin than the retailer makes from the product itself.
-That profit margin alone should tell you something — namely, lots more money is being taken in than is being paid out for repairs.
+That profit margin alone should tell you something — namely, lots more money is being taken in by warranty companies than they’re paying out for repairs.

 - You may be getting duplicate coverage.
 Most products come with a manufacturer’s warranty.
 You may be paying twice for the same coverage.